OpenNebula/docs/source/administration/networking/security_groups.rst

 This special Security Group is added to all the Virtual Networks when they are created, but you can remove it later updating the network's properties.

-Considerations and Limitations
+Security Group Update
 ================================================================================

-The Security Groups can be updated to edit or add new rules.
-Bear in mind that the new rules will not be applied to any existing Virtual Machine.
-You can see the actual rules applied to each VM in the output of the ``onevm show <id>`` command, or in the individual VM panel in Sunstone.
+Security Groups can be updated to edit or add new rules.
+These changes are propagated to all VMs in the security group, so it may take some time till the changes are applied.
+The particular status of a VM can be checked in the security group properties, where outdated and up-to-date VMs are listed.

+If the update process needs to be reset, i.e. apply again the SG rules, you can use the ``onesecgroup commit`` command.

 Configuration
 ================================================================================